jellehak/petite-styles/docs/README.md

 # Styler

-a lightweight UI Framework based on handy selectors and a sprinkle of JavaScript
+a lightweight CSS/UI Framework based on handy selectors and a sprinkle of JavaScript

 Designed to be: